openmultiplayer/web/docs/scripting/resources/startingids.md

 sidebar_label: Starting IDs
 ---

+This page contains all of the starting IDs for numerous entities.
 Everything like objects, players or vehicles use IDs.
 Some IDs start with 0, others start with 1.

 | Type                      | Starting ID |